Friends of Sydney Gardens

 The Grotto

-The Grotto was moved from Sydney Gardens to the grounds of the Bath Spa Hotel where it still stands today.
-In 1840 the Chair of Sydney Gardens lived in Velour House, now the MacDonald Bath Spa Hotel.
+The Grotto was moved from Sydney Gardens to the grounds of the Macdonald Bath Spa Hotel, where it still remains today.
+In 1840, the Chair of Sydney Gardens lived in Velour House, and when the grotto had to be removed from the park he rebuilt it in his gardens.

 Proudly powered by Weebly